Heroku Security & Compliance Resources and Features

 Access to applications are further restricted through use of Internal Routing, which limits access to applications to only other apps running in the same Private Space or Shield Private Space network and to previously configured Private Space Peering or Private Space VPN connections.

 PrivateLink allows you to connect the first-party Heroku add-ons Heroku Postgres, Heroku Redis and Apache Kafka on Heroku to one or more AWS VPCs.
-This connection method provides additional security benefits as it does not traverse the public Internet and instead only communicates over AWS’s secure network.
+This connection method provides additional security benefits as it doesn’t traverse the public Internet and instead only communicates over AWS’s secure network.

 Mutual TLS (mTLS)**

 This feature creates a secure and mutually authenticated channel between an external resource and a Heroku Postgres database or Apache Kafka on Heroku cluster running in a Private Space or a Shield Private Space.
 The external resources can include mTLS-enabled applications or systems running in private data centers or in public clouds.

 Automated Certificate Management (ACM)

 ACM allows you to automatically manage TLS certificates for apps by renewing certificates one month before they expire and issuing new certificates when you add or remove a custom domain.

 Apps in Private Spaces and Shield Private Spaces allow you to configure the cipher suites used to negotiate TLS connections with new clients.
 By default, apps are configured to only support TLS v1.2, however TLS v1.1 and v1.0 can be enabled for each app if desired.
 In addition, Heroku also automatically manages secure transport of Salesforce data to Heroku Postgres via Heroku Connect without any additional configuration.

 Bring Your Own Key (BYOK)**